Probing the weak mixing angle at high energies at the LHC and HL-LHC: Uncertainties

 Missing higher-order terms typically represent an important source of systematic uncertainties for the absolute cross sections and an accurate evaluation of these uncertainties would be important in a real measurement.
 As this study is only a sensitivity analysis, a simplified estimate is used.
 The NCDY production cross section is known to N3LO in the strong coupling~\cite{Duhr:2021vwj} and with exact NNLO mixed QCD-EW corrections~\cite{Bonciani:2020tvf,Bonciani:2021zzf,Buccioni:2022kgy}.
 We use the \verb|n3loxs| code~\cite{Baglio:2022wzu} to compute cross-sections and 7-point variations of $\mu_R$ and $\mu_F$ as a function of $\mll$ at N3LO in QCD, and we assume the results not to depend on $\absyll$ and $\cos\tcs$.
 The effect of the fiducial lepton selections is not included in \verb|n3loxs|.
 Since the fiducial acceptance is very large at high $\mll$ their effect can be neglected.
 The N3LO corrections to the cross section are small, of up to $2\%$.
 The scale variations are found to be smaller than the expected statistical uncertainties at the HL-LHC in all but the first three $\mll$ bins.
 Their envelope is conservatively propagated to the fit by assuming them to be uncorrelated in $\mll$, $\absyll$ and $\cos\tcs$.
 The pure weak radiative corrections to $d\sigma/d\mll$ range from few 0.1\% around the $\PZ$ peak to $\mathcal{O}(10\%)$ at the few $\TeV$ scale, because of the Sudakov logarithms of the form $\alpha \log^2(\mll/\mV)$, $\mV$ being the mass of the gauge vector bosons.
-Within the $\MSbar$ scheme, an estimate of the uncertainty associated with missing EW higher orders can be given by analysing the dependence of the theoretical predictions on the $\MSbar$ renormalization scale, which by default is fixed to $\mll$.
-Adopting a scale variation of a factor of two, $\mu = 1/2 \mll$ and $\mu= 2 \mll$, the cross sections change by about $0.1\%$ at NLO, to be compared with $\mathcal{O}(\%)$ variations at LO accuracy.
-Moreover, we checked that the variations of the cross sections w.r.t. variations of $\sstmsbar$ are found to receive a small contribution from the NLO corrections w.r.t. the LO predictions in the considered energy range.
-Therefore, the effects of the uncertainties due to missing EW higher orders can be considered negligible for the present study.
+While a refined treatment of electroweak corrections in the high energy regime should include a proper resummation of Sudakov logarithms, as proposed, for instance, in Ref.~\cite{Bauer:2017bnh}, our simulations are based on NLO fixed order contributions.
+A rough estimate of the uncertainty associated with missing EW higher-order contributions can be obtained by taking the square of the size of the NLO weak correction.
+This amounts to an uncertainty at the per cent level in the last $\mll$ bin considered, dominated by the value at the lower edge of the bin.
+Within the $\MSbar$ scheme, an alternative way to quantify the uncertainty due to missing higher orders can be given by analysing the dependence of the theoretical predictions on the $\MSbar$ renormalization scale, which by default is fixed to $\mll$.
+Adopting a scale variation of a factor of two, $\mu = \mll/2 $ and $\mu= 2 \mll$, the cross sections change by about $0.1\%$ at NLO, to be compared with $\mathcal{O}(\%)$ variations at LO accuracy.
+The overall uncertainty of pure weak origin can be considered below the level of the other uncertainties discussed in our present analysis.